 Origins of the Bernese Mountain Dog Breed

-“Farm” dog and “herding” dog because, unlike other “herding” dogs like your Collies or Shepherd dogs, the Bernese Mountain dog wasn’t only used for herding animals.
-These friendly “giants” were also used by the Alpine herdsmen to do a wide range of different “jobs” around the farm including pulling carts and keeping watch.
+The Bernese Mountain dog, or Berner Sennenhund, was initially developed in Switzerland, where he was designed to work as a “farm” dog and a “herding” dog.
+Now we say… “Farm” dog and “herding” dog because, unlike other “herding” dogs like your Collies or Shepherd dogs, the Bernese Mountain dog wasn’t only used for herding animals.
+The Alpine herdsmen also used these friendly “giants” to do a wide range of different “jobs” around the farm, including pulling carts and keeping watch.

 If fact…

-A few hundred years, and what you’ll find is that Switzerland is now one of the richest and most advanced nations on the plant, so you’re not likely to see all that many dogs pulling milk cars anymore, but that doesn’t mean that the Bernese Mountain dog has disappeared like the “milk man” of yesterday!
+In the early 1800s, it was common in the Swiss Alps to see a milk cart pulled by two Berners hooked to it.
+Now fast forward a few hundred years, and what you’ll find is that Switzerland is now one of the wealthiest and most advanced nations on the planet, so you’re not likely to see all that many dogs pulling milk cars anymore, but that doesn’t mean that the Bernese Mountain dog disappeared like the “milkman” of yesterday!

-Over the past century, the Berner has solidified himself as one of the premier “companion” animals out there.
-Particularly, if your looking for a larger dog that is not only gorgeous, but also a little bit “intimidating” towards anyone considering doing you any harm!
+This is because, over the past century, the Berner has solidified himself as a premier “companion” animal, particularly if you’re looking for a gorgeous giant dog that is candidating” towards anyone considering doing you any harm!

 Ironically…

-A few iconic specimens remained in several rural areas within Switzerland which allowed a few dedicated breeders to revive the Breed to full strength and ultimately export a few to the United States in the early 1930’s.
+Despite how valuable and beloved this Breed was throughout the centuries, the Berner breed almost became extinct.
+Their role in Switzerland diminished as Switzerland moved from an agrarian society to a more modern industrialized nation.
+Luckily, a few iconic specimens remained in several rural areas within Switzerland, allowing a few dedicated breeders to revive the Breed to full strength and ultimately export a few to the United States in the early 1930s.

-Was almost immediately appreciated by the public at large which almost certainly guaranteed that this breed would never face extinction again.
-In fact, this breed became so popular once arriving to the US that the American Kennel Club (AKC) wasted little time in decided to “officially” recognize the breed in 1937.
+A move that was almost immediately appreciated by the public, which almost certainly guaranteed that this Breed would never face extinction again.
+The Breed became so popular once it arrived in the US that the American Kennel Club (AKC) wasted little time deciding to “officially” recognize the Breed in 1937.

 Looks wise…

-Your Bernese will have a broad head with a furrow that runs through the middle; triangular ears and dark eyes.
-This Swiss dog will also have a classic tri-colored coat, which will be one of the most distinguishable features of the Berner, along with his long and bushy tail.
+Your Bernese will have a broad head with a furrow that runs through the middle, triangular ears, and dark eyes.
+This Swiss dog will also have a classic tri-colored coat, one of Berner’s most distinguishable features, along with his long and bushy tail.

-To prevent bad breath and trim his nails when they grow too long (which isn’t all that bad of advice for us owners too!)
+These dogs generally only require a bath every two months, as they stay clean.
+But clean his ears, as they can trap dirt and bacteria.
+Brush his teeth too to prevent bad breath and trim his nails when they grow too long (which isn’t all that bad advice for us owners, too!)

 These guys are going to be…

-Very active, and always be looking for something to chew on.
-They can also gets a little nervous some times.
-This is why, if you have small children, it can sometimes be best to bring an adult Berner home rather than a puppy because an adult Berner usually won’t be as “hyper” as a puppy and will generally know how to behave around smaller children as opposed to a puppy.
+Very active and always looking for something to chew on.
+They can also get a little nervous sometimes.
+This is why, if you have small children, it can sometimes be best to bring an adult Berner home rather than a puppy because an adult Berner usually won’t be as “hyper” as a puppy and will generally know how to behave around more minor children as opposed to a puppy.

 Bernese Training and Obedience

-When it comes to training and obedience, the Bernese Mountain Dog has two really positive traits going for him.
-First, they are very intelligent and second, the want to please their owner.
-As a result, these gentle giants will usually excellent students provided that you utilize plenty of “positive” enforcement in your techniques and you provide them plenty of opportunity to run and play while learning.
+Regarding training and obedience, the Bernese Mountain Dog has two positive traits for him.
+First, they are brilliant, and secondtheyhe want to please their owner.
+As a result, these gentle giants will usually be excellent students, provided you utilize plenty of “positive” enforcement in your techniques and offer them plenty of opportunities to run and play while learning.

-Because remember, despite an average Bernese size, and despite the fact that these dogs require a ton of exercise, folks all around the country continue to discover what a great family dog the Bernese can be and continue to adopt these awesome creatures in mass!
+The key is to start immediately; that way, you’re not trying to teach a 100-pound dog how to heal or not jump!
+But don’t get too concerned because remember, despite an average Bernese size and ugh, these dogs require a ton of exercise; folks around the country continue to discover what a great family dog the Bernese can be and continue to adopt these incredible creatures in mass!

-This is because, even working with a highly reputable breeder can only do so much.
-And while you should always work with a breeder who can produce a CHIC certification, even then there will be risk.
+This is because even working with a highly reputable breeder can only do so much.
+And while you should always work with a breeder who can produce a CHIC certification, there will be risk even then.

 Bernese Mountain Dog Health Risks such as: